 A permanent certificate, indicating the solar-ready zone and other requirements of this section, shall be posted near the electrical distribution panel, water heater or other conspicuous location by the builder or registered design professional.

 add R402.8 Tiny houses.

 Tiny Houses as defined in Chapter 2 must comply with the envelope, insulation and fenestration requirements below.
-All other code provisions are still required with the exception that the mechanical ventilation system is not required to be a balanced ventilation system and may be exhaust-only.
+All other code provisions are still required.

 Tiny houses require the following: